jihyebaee/Churn-Prediction/README.md

 - Variance Inflation Factor (VIF): Conducted VIF analysis to detect multicollinearity issues in the dataset.
 'Creditscore' and 'Geography' features had VIF values above 10, indicating high multicollinearity, so they were removed to ensure model performance

 ### 5. Model Building
+Developed various supervised machine learning models using Python's Scikit-learn library to predict customer churn.

+The following algorithms were implemented:
+- Logistic Regression
+- K-Nearest Neighbours (KNN)
+- Naive Bayes
+- Decision Tree
+- Random Forest
+- XGBoost
+- LightGBM

+Each model was evaluated based on accuracy, precision, recall, F1-score, F2-score.
+Random Forest demonstrated the best overal performance in accuracy, recall, F1-score, and F2-score, making it the optimal choice for predictions
+* Accuracy:
+* Precision:
+* Recall:
+* F1 score:
+* F2 score:

 ### 6. Model Evaluation
+A Confusion Matrix was used to assess the performance of the Random Forest model, with the following results:
+- True Positive(TP): The model correctly predicted that 2309 instances will not churn
+- False Negative(FN): The model incorrectly predicted that 80 instances would churn when they actually did not
+- False Positive(FP): The model incorrectly predicted that 320 instances would not churn when they acutally did
+- True Negative(TN): The model correctly predicted that 291 instances will churn

 # Results
+The Random Forest Classifier achieved an accuracy range between 84% and 88%